davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/vgt/08-the-power-of-homomorphisms.md

 +++

 What the author calls the "Fundamental Theorem of Abelian Groups" is known elsewhere as the [fundamental theorem of *finite* abelian groups](https://en.wikipedia.org/wiki/Fundamental_theorem_of_finite_abelian_groups "Fundamental theorem of finite abelian groups"), which is distinct from the [fundamental theorem of *finitely generated* abelian groups](https://en.wikipedia.org/wiki/Fundamental_theorem_of_finitely_generated_abelian_groups "Fundamental theorem of finitely generated abelian groups").
+From that article:

++++

+> The **fundamental theorem of finite abelian groups** states that every finite abelian group $G$ can be expressed as the direct sum of cyclic subgroups of [prime](https://en.wikipedia.org/wiki/Prime_number "Prime number")-power order; ...

++++

+This definition uses the term "direct sum" rather than "direct product" but for abelian groups these are equivalent, according to the article [Direct product of groups](https://en.wikipedia.org/wiki/Direct_product_of_groups):

+> In the context of [abelian groups](https://en.wikipedia.org/wiki/Abelian_group "Abelian group"), the direct product is sometimes referred to as the [direct sum](https://en.wikipedia.org/wiki/Direct_sum "Direct sum"), and is denoted $G ⊕ H$.
+Direct sums play an important role in the classification of abelian groups: according to the [fundamental theorem of finite abelian groups](https://en.wikipedia.org/wiki/Fundamental_theorem_of_finite_abelian_groups "Fundamental theorem of finite abelian groups"), every finite abelian group can be expressed as the direct sum of [cyclic groups](https://en.wikipedia.org/wiki/Cyclic_group "Cyclic group").

++++

+The terms "direct sum" and "direct product" are also equivalent in the context of abelian groups according to the article section [Direct sum § Direct sum of abelian groups](https://en.wikipedia.org/wiki/Direct_sum#Direct_sum_of_abelian_groups).

++++

+Notice that this theorem does not imply that every finite abelian group is isomorphic to a direct product of *prime*-order cyclic groups.
+For example $C_4 \neq C_2 × C_2$ (see Exercise 7.18a).
+The theorem works in this case because $C_4 = C_{2^2}$ ($4$ is *prime-power*).

++++

+### Direct sum vs. direct product

++++

+How do the terms "direct sum" and "direct product" differ in a context other than abelian groups?
+There doesn't seem to be clear consensus on this topic.
+According to [Direct sum § Examples](https://en.wikipedia.org/wiki/Direct_sum#Examples):

+>  In the case of groups, if the group operation is written as + the phrase "direct sum" is used, while if the group operation is written ∗ the phrase "direct product" is used.
+When the index set is infinite, the direct sum is not the same as the direct product since the direct sum has the extra requirement that all but finitely many coordinates must be zero.

++++

+The introduction to the article and the section [Direct sum § Direct sum of abelian groups](https://en.wikipedia.org/wiki/Direct_sum#Direct_sum_of_abelian_groups) go into more detail on this topic.
+This definition seems to conflict with the article [Direct sum of groups](https://en.wikipedia.org/wiki/Direct_sum_of_groups), which defines a direct sum in the context of two normal subgroups.

 +++